Orders With Maximum Quantity Above Average

 Problem Description

-- Calculate the average quantity of all orders in the provided list.
+- Calculate the average quantity across all orders.

 Key Requirements: